1889-1964::The W. A. Jameson Coffee Company

 Victoria, British Columbia

-Robert Hamilton Jameson, a true Scot born in Alloa, Clackmannanshire, home of the famous whiskey-making Jamesons of Dublin, Ireland, embarked on a journey to the West Coast in 1887, not long after the Canadian Pacific Railway (CPR) rolled its first train along its transcontinental rails.
-He had closed down his small chain of grocery stores back in Ontario and was looking to make a fresh start.
-After a short visit to Vancouver Island, he was taken by its natural beauty and its potential as a place for business.
-He knew the island was where he wanted to be.
-He returned to Whitby, Ontario, only to pack up his family and move them to their new South Island home on Montreal Street in Victoria's James Bay.
-Within his first year as an islander, Jameson purchased riverside property near the Sooke Potholes and re-established his grocery business on Fort Street in the heart of the city.
+Robert Hamilton Jameson, a true Scot born in Alloa, Clackmannanshire, home of the famous whiskey-making Jamesons of Dublin, Ireland, journeyed to the Pacific coast in 1887, not long after the Canadian Pacific Railway rolled its first train along its transcontinental rails.
+He was closing down his small chain of grocery stores back in Whitby, Ontario, and was looking for a fresh start.
+On his visit to Vancouver Island, he was mesmerized by its natural beauty and its potential as a business hub.
+He returned home only to pack up his family and move them to their new island home on Montreal Street in Victoria's James Bay.
+In his first year as an islander, Jameson had purchased riverside property near the Sooke Potholes and had re-established his grocery business in the heart of Victoria.

 "1890::R. H. Jameson Groceries & Provisions on Fort Street, Victoria, British Columbia"